-- Military career
+- Military history

-Request An Application And Apply By Mail
+Request an Application and Apply by Mail

-Apply In Person
+Apply in Person

-Apply With A Veteran Service Officer (VSO)
+Apply With a Veterans Service Officer (VSO)

 A VSO can help you apply for VA education benefits of any kind.
 You can approach any VA-approved VSO such as the DAV, AMVets, state or regional offices with veteran programs, etc.